 Mark Steele: Not really you pretty much hit the nail on the head.
 Gay, do you have anything to add?
 Once the invoices come to Vocational Rehabilitation they sign off on them and submit to fiscal services.
 There has been some delay getting payments out to vendors across the state.
 The checks may have not been written when the report was written but the invoices have been submitted.

-Will Miller: this report was current as of earlier of this week.
+Will Miller: this report was current as of earlier this week.
 There will be updates based on the money encumbered but not paid out as of yet.
 This will be addressed at a later meeting.

 Policy and Long term Planning Joshua Kaufman, Chair